 For children who have not really been all that sick with chickenpox, staying at home can be a bit annoying.
 Remember, however, that for some children and adults, chickenpox can be a very serious illness, so it is best to do all you can to stop it spreading.

-Read more about the chickenpox vaccination and making the decision to vaccinate.
+Read more about the chickenpox vaccine.